How to become a virtual CFO

 Introducing the virtual CFO role into your firm

-The public accounting profession includes many different types of firm.
+The public accounting profession includes many different types of firms.
 These range from single-employee bookkeeping firms to larger practices with outsourced accounting divisions.

 Many small businesses don't even know that their accountant or bookkeeper can do much more than just compliance and tax work.
 So it’s important to explain the value you can provide.
 Some clients will still choose basic services, but over time you can offer added value by providing useful insights.
 As the client grows to know and trust you, the advantage of working with you in an advisory capacity will become clear.

 Remember to package your services into different bundles.
 That way the terms of service are always clear, and your clients can migrate upward when they need to.

 Change the way you work

 To become a virtual CFO you'll need to make some fundamental changes.
 These include moving to a cloud-based accounting system and changing the way you interact with your clients.

 However, you must also change the way you think about your business relationships.
 To truly embrace the role of a virtual CFO, consider the following changes:

 - Stop seeing process-driven services as the core of your business

 - Offer more consulting services